The Clear Edge

 The Executive Summary

-• Who this is for: Founders and operators around $60K/month entering year two, already at capacity, juggling delivery and management, and wanting $120K/month without another 52-week slog of sequential projects.
+• Who this is for: Founders and operators around $60K/month entering year two, already maxed on delivery and management, who want $120K/month without another 52-week sequence of disconnected projects.

-• What changes if you apply it: You move from a slow, stop–start second year to a 26-week sprint where a maturing team, documented systems, automation, and stronger margins stack, taking you from $60K to roughly $118K–$120K/month with fewer recovery cycles and less calendar stress.
+• What changes if you apply it: You swap a stop–start second year for a 26-week sprint where one maturing hire, documented systems, targeted automation, and stronger margins compound from $60K toward roughly $118K–$120K/month with fewer recovery cycles.

-• Time to implement: Expect 8 weeks for team + systems, 8 weeks for leadership transition alongside team maturation, 6 weeks for automation + margin work, and 4 weeks of integration and stabilization to lock a $120K run rate.
+• Time to implement: Plan 8 weeks for team + systems, 8 weeks for leadership transition during maturation, 6 weeks for automation + margin work, and 4 weeks of integration to stabilize around a $120K run rate.

 Written by Nour Boustani for $60K/month founders and operators who want $120K in twenty-six weeks without another year lost to slow, sequential execution and rework.